Trusted by 100,000+ organizations globally

 Physical security measures include all technologies and policies implemented to identify and address physical threats in healthcare environments.
 Hospital physical security systems often include access control systems, video security solutions, alarm systems, sensors, perimeter security devices and healthcare weapons detection tools.

 To strengthen security for healthcare facilities, assessments must be conducted regularly to analyze the efficacy of these systems.
 The hospital security assessment team will review the physical condition, operability and configuration of systems to ensure they’re able to prevent unauthorized entry, identify unusual activities, immediately alert security teams and activate alarms or other integrated systems the moment a threat is detected.
-Metrics from all ends of security and safety technologies, including air quality monitoring and hospital vape sensors, should be monitored closely.
+Metrics from all ends of security and safety technologies, including hospital air quality monitoring and smart sensors, should be monitored closely.

 Hospital security assessments must also consider cybersecurity measures to prevent unauthorized access to sensitive healthcare and security data.
 Teams must review the configuration of cybersecurity solutions like encryption tools, firewalls, endpoint detection and response solutions, and digital access control systems.